acuoci/ATP/practicals/openfoam-docker/openfoam-docker-mac/README.md

 ```
 docker build --no-cache -t openfoam/openfoam4atp:latest -f ../Dockerfile .
 ```
 This operation must be performed just once.
-The output from these commands should look similar to the following figure:
+The output from these commands should look similar to the following figure but with a bunch of unreadable codes:
 <img src="./figmac/terminal-out-3.png" alt="out3" width="1200"/>